|

 Soberful the Podcast

-Veronica Valli and Chip Somers are the hosts of this Soberful Life.
-Together they have been sober for a combined 50 years.
-They touch on subjects like negative self talk and how to build a sobriety habit.
+Veronica Valli and Chip Somers are the hosts of Soberful the Podcast, which puts out new episodes once a week.
+Together, they have been sober for a combined 50 years.
+They touch on subjects like negative self-talk and how to build a sobriety habit.
 Plus, they conduct interviews with many folks that focus on sobriety and its benefits.
 One listener described it as “a must for the sober and curious.”
 It is a useful podcast for those looking to stay sober and lead more positive lives.
+If you’re considering a life without alcohol, this is probably the best pod out there for you.

 The Bubble Hour Podcast

 Although this particular recovery podcast is no longer uploading new episodes, Jean McCarthy is an author and a huge advocate of personal growth and recovery advocacy.
 The Bubble Hour is one of the more emotional sobriety podcasts.
 In the decade that she hosted this podcast, she shared tips, stories and interviews on how to deal with the holidays while sober, experiences on life after alcohol, and the success stories on long term recovery.
-Many listeners have restarted the podcast since finishing, due to the immense impact it has had on their lives.
-Most of its many reviews on Apple Podcasts thank her for the show, while also attributing the success of their sobriety on it as well.
+Due to the immense impact it has had on their lives, many listeners have restarted the podcast since finishing.
+Most of its many reviews on Apple Podcasts thank McCarthy for the show, while also attributing the success of their sobriety on it as well.
+If you’re struggling with substance abuse, this is the podcast I’d suggest you start with.

 Sober since November of 2016, Tricia Lewis is the host and creator of this podcast.
-The focus of her episodes are interviewing people from around the world who share their stories on life after quitting drinking.
-Like the Bubble Hour, she too has ended her series as of July 6, 2021.
-However, its focus on health and fitness and the connections those have with alcohol definitely make it worth binging.
+The focus of her episodes is interviewing people from around the world who share their stories on life after quitting drinking.
+Like The Bubble Hour, Lewis has also ended her series as of July 6, 2021.
+In January 2024, Lewis also did a follow-up with some of her interviewees for a “where are they now?” episode.
+The podcast’s focus on health and fitness and the connections those have with alcohol definitely make it worth bingeing.
 Her topics range from mommy wine culture to being a high-functioning alcoholic.
-Her 137 episodes have touched and changed the lives of listeners around the world.
+Her 138 episodes have touched and changed the lives of listeners around the world.
 Many still connect with her and her work after years of no longer producing new content.

 Similar Posts